Security - Settings

 How build resources are affected

 Creates hash verification files in StreamingAssets/Cache/ with numeric names.
 These files contain encrypted assembly fingerprints and must be shipped with the final build.
-Directory is created automatically during obfuscation.
+The directory is created automatically during obfuscation.

 Platform Support